JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 Sets the font used by a rich edit control.
 ```
-FUNCTION CRichEditCtrl.SetFont (BYREF wszFaceName AS WSTRING, BYVAL ptsize AS LONG) AS HRESULT
+FUNCTION SetFont (BYREF wszFaceName AS WSTRING, BYVAL ptsize AS LONG) AS HRESULT
 ```
 | Parameter  | Description |
 | ---------- | ----------- |